-Best Company Cars to Lease 2024
+The Best Company Cars to Lease in 2025

 MG4

-As we’ve said, you pay a very low percentage of company car tax with an electric car, and that percentage stands at just 2% for the next two financial years, so in other words, you’ll be paying on just 2% of your car’s value.
-That means that another way of minimising your tax bill even further is by minimising the price of your car, and that’s what makes the all-electric MG4 so compelling.
-It’s super-affordable by electric car standards, undercutting most of the competition by thousands rather than hundreds, yet it delivers all the space, practicality, equipment and driving range you need for it to excel as both a business car and a family hatchback.
-It's an enjoyable car to drive, too, with darty, agile handling, a smooth ride and punchy performance.
+As we’ve said, you pay a very low percentage of company car tax with an electric car, and that percentage stands at just 3% for the 2025/26 tax year.
+Another way of minimising your tax bill even further is by minimising the price of your car, and that’s what makes the all-electric MG4 so compelling.
+It’s super-affordable by electric car standards, undercutting most of the competition by thousands rather than hundreds of pounds.

 MG4 Review